 - Some songs aren’t available on the Spotify catalog.

-Some people argue that Shazam is the best free music app available.
+Some people argue that Shazam is one of the best free music apps available.
 But it’s not exactly a stand-alone music app.
 It’s more of a music detection app.
 If you don’t know the name of a song, Shazam listens to it and gives you the name of the artist and the song.